 Finally, press “Save.”
 Your service is now fully mapped from a hardware and software perspective.
 This should enable you to share the dashboard with the service owner and give you a head start on discussing the requirements for the end-user testing that you can place in the end-user part of the Live Maps service.

 From this moment on, you will have reduced the noise from the monitoring of the application into service-level alerts which essentially will be a maximum of 4 alerts in SCOM.
-This means you can safely switch on email notification sent to the service owners giving you the advantage of going pro-active monitoring with the service owners:
+This means you can safely switch on email notifications sent to the service owners giving you the advantage of going pro-active monitoring with the service owners:

 i.e. parts of the service are not green -> click on this link to see the full-service map and health directly in your browser -> work on the alert to achieve healthy service right there and then.